 Cardiovascular disease research is undergoing a revolution, in large measure due to new insights into the genetic basis of disease.
-The Broad’s Cardiovascular Disease Initiative (CVDi) captures the breadth of cardiovascular research at the Broad.
-Members of the CVDi work closely with Broad’s Program in Medical and Population Genetics and Genomics Platform.
+The Broad's Cardiovascular Disease Initiative (CVDi) captures the breadth of cardiovascular research at the Broad.
+Members of the CVDi work closely with Broad's Program in Medical and Population Genetics, Genomics Platform, Center for the Development of Therapeutics and Data Sciences Platform.

-The CVDi, led by Sekar Kathiresan, aims to reduce the burden of cardiovascular disease and sudden cardiac death through four goals:
+The CVDi, led by Patrick Ellinor, aims to reduce the burden of cardiovascular disease and sudden cardiac death through four goals:

 - Fully define and make widely known the genetic causes of CVD and its metabolic risk factors.